- Docs

 | Packages | wp-content/uploads/troy-packages-graveyard/package-{id}/ |

-The {id} corresponds to the plugin or package's internal database ID (visible in the admin URL when editing).
+The {id} is the plugin or package's database ID, visible in the admin URL when editing the item.

 Recovery Steps

-- Find the graveyard folder for your deleted item
+- Find the graveyard folder for the deleted item.

-- Copy the contents back to the active storage:
+- Copy the contents back to the active storage directory:

 - Plugins: